http-party/node-http-proxy/README.md

 [Harmon](https://github.com/No9/harmon) allows you to do this in a streaming style so as to keep the pressure on the proxy to a minimum.

+Sometimes the proxy server only returns the JSON data.
+For example, call API from the server.
+You can try [node-http-proxy-json](https://github.com/langjt/node-http-proxy-json).

 **[Back to top](#table-of-contents)**

 #### Setup a stand-alone proxy server with latency